Thompson-Okanagan Economic Region Workforce Insights

 Unemployment Rate Trends

-The unemployment rate was 5.8% in December 2024, up 0.5 percentage points from November.
-Compared to December last year (5.0%), the rate has increased by 0.8 percentage points.
+The unemployment rate was 6.5% in September 2025, down 0.1 percentage points from August.
+Compared to September last year (4.3%), the rate has increased by 2.2 percentage points.

 Employment: Regional vs Local Patterns

-The weak correlation (-0.19) between regional and local employment levels indicates relatively independent employment patterns.
-This suggests that local employment dynamics are largely independent from regional trends.
+The strong correlation (0.94) between regional and local employment levels indicates very similar employment patterns at both geographic levels.
+This suggests that local employment closely follows regional trends.

 Employment Rate: Regional vs Local Patterns

-Employment rates show a weak correlation (0.07) between regional and local levels.
-This suggests distinct local employment rate patterns, suggesting that local labor market conditions operate independently.
+Employment rates show a strong correlation (0.93) between regional and local levels.
+This indicates strong alignment in workforce participation, suggesting that labor market conditions affect both areas similarly.

 Unemployment Rate: Regional vs Local Patterns